Functions #

 goUsage #

-Returns the Go usage code for the given Go type artifact.
+Returns the Go usage code for the given Go type artifact, automatically adding the necessary package imports if needed.

 Examples: